zi-lin/zi-lin.github.io/_posts/2019-04-29-constituent-to-dependency.md

 date: 2019-04-29
 ---
 # Introduction
 Since dependency structure is not constrained by word order, it is considered to be more domain or language independent than phrase structure.
-Most current state-of-the-art dependency parsers use a supervised learning approach, which usually requires a large amount of annotated data.
+Most current state-of-the-art dependency parsers use supervised learning approaches, which usually requires a large amount of annotated data.
 For English, there are some manually annotated dependency Treebanks available [^1][^2].
 Nonetheless, constituent-based Treebanks such as Penn Treebank are more dominant.
-Therefore, it is quite natural to built the tools that convert phrase structure to dependency structure.
+Therefore, it is quite natural to built the tools that convert phrase structures to dependency structures.

 # Tools
 There have been several tools that convert constituent structures to dependency structures.
-Let's assume that the constituency tree is in the Penn Treebank style as:
+Let's assume that the constituency tree in the Penn Treebank style has the form:

 <p align="center">
 <img src="../images/constituent.png" alt="drawing" width="600px"/>